 Special data protection provisions for services requiring prior registration

-For some of the services offered by DIBt a separate registration is necessary (e.g. for the approval download, the DIBt newsletter service, or the EnEV registration point).
+For some of the services offered by DIBt a separate registration/log-in is necessary (e.g. for mail-ordering approvals, subscribing to the DIBt newsletter or for the GEG registration point).

-In the following we would like to provide you with information on the processing of your personal data by Deutsches Institut für Bautechnik in accordance with Article 13 of the EU General Data Protection Regulation (Regulation (EU) 2016/679, hereinafter referred to as the 'GDPR').
+Please find below information on the processing of your personal data by DIBt in accordance with Article 13 of the EU General Data Protection Regulation (Regulation (EU) 2016/679, hereinafter referred to as the 'GDPR').

 1.1 Data controller